 What is an Optical Parametric Oscillator (OPO)

 An Optical Parametric Oscillator (OPO) is a source of coherent light with a tunable frequency.
 An OPO consists of a nonlinear crystal placed inside a cavity which is pumped by a fixed frequency laser.
-Discover more about Chromacity’s picosecond OPOs which span the near to mid-IR.
+Discover more about Chromacity’s picosecond OPOs which span the short to long wavelength regions.

 How does an Optical Parametric Oscillator work?

 In the OPO, the nonlinear crystals split a high-frequency beam into two low-frequency beams.
 One of these beams reverberates in the cavity, which amplifies the magnitude of the beam splitting effect.
 By tuning the parameters of the cavity, Chromacity can change the ratio of power, and therefore the frequency of the two beams.
 A partially reflective mirror at the end of the cavity permits partial transmission of the low energy beam, delivering a source of tunable frequency light.

 What are the applications for Optical Parametric Oscillators?

 Optical Parametric Oscillators can be used to generate light in frequencies that conventional lasers cannot easily access.
 Furthermore, most lasers have a fixed wavelength, whereas a tunable OPO can deliver light over very wide ranges, giving it far greater versatility than a laser.
 Applications for an OPO make use of these two features.
 Spectroscopy in particular uses frequencies lasers cannot produce, or across a wider range of frequencies than a laser can achieve.

 What is the difference between an OPO and OPA?